TownyAdvanced/FlagWar/README.md

 If you would like to contribute to the FlagWar code, first please read the [Contributing Guidelines][contributing].

-For basic work, involving only minor changes (1-2 lines), you _can_ use GitHub's built-in editor after forking the project.

-For anything more involved, you will need to fulfill the following requirements:
-- A [Java Development Kit][jdk], for Java 11 or higher
-- A competent text editor (documentation, translations), or an Integrated Development Environment (code)
-    - Competent Editors:
-      [Atom][atom], [Notepad++][npp], [Sublime Text][sublime], [Vim][vim], [Visual Studio Code][vscode]
-    - Recommendable IDEs: [Apache NetBeans][netbeans], [Eclipse IDE][eclipse], [IntelliJ IDEA][idea]
-- Apache Maven (_See [Building FlagWar](#building-flagwar); Note that some IDEs bundle a JDK and Apache Maven, or can grab them for you._)
+You will also want to ensure that your working environment is in order.
+You can check out [Environment Setup][env-setup] over on our wiki to help you get started.

 ### Contributing Documentation

-Help with the documentation would be much appreciated.
+Documentation could also use a fair bit of work.
+Help in this department would be much appreciated.

+We document both in plain-text (LICENSE, NOTICE) and in GitHub-Flavored Markdown (everywhere else).

-If you are interested in writing for the wiki, please create a ticket, adk on the Towny Discord, or chime in on the Towny discussion board to be given write access.
+If you are interested in writing for the [FlagWar Wiki][wiki], feel free to ask on the [Towny Discord][discord] (ping FlagCourier), or chime in on the [Towny Discussion Board][discuss-towny] to be given write access.

 ### Localizing FlagWar

-The localization files for FlagWar are built directly into the jarfile using ResourceBundles.
+The localization files for FlagWar are built directly into the jar using ResourceBundles.

 To localize FlagWar to your language, copy the [Translation_en_US.properties](src/main/resources/Translation_en_US.properties) file from the [`resources` directory](src/main/resources) as `Translation_{LOCALE}.properties`.

+If a locale already exists, please refrain from creating a duplicate.
+Some locales may be stubs that were added for debugging purposes (en_GB, en_US[-_]POSIX, es_MX.)
+Feel free to modify them, but ensure they have the same key values as the master file (en_US).

 The `LOCALE`, or the locale id compatible with the Java Locale class, is a 1-to-3 segment string representing the _language_, the _region_, and the _variant_ (if desired);